sylhare/Type-on-Strap/_contents/R.md

 [DataCamp: Free Intro to R](https://www.datacamp.com/courses/free-introduction-to-r) - Basics of R and its data types with 4 hours of video and 62 exercises.

 # Intermediate Guides
+[tidyverse Homepage](https://www.tidyverse.org/) - If you get the basics of importing and visualizing data, the next step is manipulating data in the tidyverse workflow.
+Fortunately, the makers of tidyverse have consolidated all their packages in one place, along with a "Learn" tab full of great resources.

+[dplyr Homepage](https://dplyr.tidyverse.org/) - The core of all data wrangling in the tidyverse, a set of R packages that is pretty much essential.

 [UC Berkeley D-Lab: Data Wrangling (dplyr)](https://github.com/dlab-berkeley/R-wrang) - GitHub repo on cleaning and manipulating data in R with the popular dplyr package.
 Structured similarly to R Fundamentals.
 Use the "tutorial.Rmd" file to start learning!

 [UC Berkeley D-Lab: Data Visualization (ggplot2)](https://github.com/dlab-berkeley/R-graphics) - GitHub repo on making plots in R with the popular ggplot2 package.